bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 The app tutorial will walk you through building a location-based weather app.
 Based on your current location, the app will show you the weather there.

 **Warning:** the tutorial _says_ that the prerequisites are [basic HTML, basic CSS, and basic JavaScript](/javascript/html-css-javascript/), but they also link to the guides to all those below.
-I really believe that the best learning is taught by doing, so feel free to check it out, read the guides if you have to, or just get stuck in.
+I really believe that the best learning is taught by doing, so feel free to check it out and only read the guides if you have to.

 ### 2. Build a landing page for your website.